Skip to main content

 The United Nations estimates that criminals worldwide launder between $800 billion and $2 trillion each year, representing anywhere from 2% to 5% of the world economy.[1]
 The money both stems from and funds heinous crimes.
 These include terrorism, human trafficking, weapons trafficking, the drug trade, and the creation and distribution of child sexual abuse materials.
 Legislators worldwide believe that when the flow of money stops, instances of these crimes plummet.
 That’s why most nations have implemented stringent anti-money laundering laws.

-To comply with these laws, financial institutions must meet demanding KYC requirements — mandatory processes for verifying a customer’s identity at account opening and periodically thereafter.
+To comply with these laws, financial institutions and fintechs must meet demanding KYC requirements — mandatory processes for verifying a customer’s identity at account opening and periodically thereafter.
 These requirements aim to reduce crime, ensure transparency, and safeguard the integrity of the financial system.

-Know your customer AML processes consist of:
+KYC/AML processes consist of:

-Customer identification: Financial institutions (FIs) verify and identify customers using documents such as passports, national IDs, drivers’ licenses, or other government-issued identification.
+• Customer identification — Financial institutions (FIs) verify and identify customers using documents such as passports, national IDs, drivers’ licenses, or other government-issued identification.

-Risk assessment: FIs use various risk assessment tools and processes to evaluate and manage the risks posed by a customer, potential customer, or transaction.
+• Risk assessment — FIs use various risk assessment tools and processes to evaluate and manage the risks posed by a customer, potential customer, or transaction.

-Enhanced due diligence: Banks apply a higher level of scrutiny (called “enhanced due diligence”) to high-risk prospects, customers, and transactions.
+• Enhanced due diligence — Banks apply a higher level of scrutiny (called “enhanced due diligence”) to high-risk prospects, customers, and transactions.

 Coping with evolving mandates

 These are just two examples of an AML regulation cycle that shows no sign of easing.
-Legislators write new mandates to align with evolving money laundering scams.
+Legislators write new mandates to align with evolving money laundering techniques.
 No matter how hard FIs work to meet AML mandates, they are caught in a vicious cycle of new crimes begetting new laws leading to ever-more-demanding KYC requirements.

 The KYC challenge

 In rules-based KYC processes, an AML specialist compiles and codifies a set of conditions that, if met by a particular transaction, cause the system to alert an investigator to potential money laundering.
-Transactional dollar limits are a classic example of this: AML systems note all transfers over a given amount, then alert an investigator to follow up.[4]
-While a small fraction of these alerts may indicate criminal activity, PwC estimates that up to 95 percent of the millions of alerts sounded in financial institutions annually are false positives.[5]
-These false positives make AML detection vastly more expensive and time consuming than it needs to be: live investigators must review each alert.
+Transactional dollar limits are a classic example of this: AML systems note all transfers over a given amount, then alert an investigator to follow up.
+While a small fraction of these alerts may indicate criminal activity, by many estimates up to 95 percent of the millions of alerts sounded in financial institutions annually are false positives.[4]
+These false positives make AML detection vastly more expensive and time consuming than it needs to be: human investigators must review each alert.

 AI-powered solutions improve KYC